GeoffHayward/Salted-Glassfish-JDBC-Realm/README.md

 A working salted glassfish/payara realm.

 The original work for this realm was by Markus Eisele.
-Here is the related blog-post http://blog.eisele.net/2012/07/glassfish-jdbc-security-with-salted.html relating to the original work.
+Here is the related blog-post http://blog.eisele.net/2012/07/glassfish-jdbc-security-with-salted.html that is relating to the original work.

 ==========================